 Solution of Cauchy's problem of First order Partial Differential equations, Solution of Non-homogeneous PDE by Jacobi's method, PDE of the Second order (Homogeneous and Non-Homogeneous), Monge's Method, Method of separation of variables, Method of Integral transform.

-Laplace Equation in two-dimension, Green function for Laplace Equation, Dirichlet and Newman problem for Half plane, Dirichlet and Newman problem for circle, Dirichlet and Newman problem for sphere and semi-infinite space, Wave Equation, Diffusion equation.
+Laplace Equation in two-dimension, Green function for Laplace Equation, Dirichlet and Newman problem for Half plane, Dirichlet and Newman problem for sphere and semi-infinite space, Wave Equation, Diffusion equation.
+Recommended Books: